UPC-MAI-GitHub/MAI-Obsidian/Intelligent Agents - Properties & Abstract Architecture.md

 			- *Static* vs *Dynamic*
 				- *Static:* can be measured to remain *unchanged if no actions* are done *by the agents*.
 				- *Dynamic*: has other processes operating on it that *changes the state beyond the agent's control*.
+					- One possible reason to be dynamic is the *presence of other agents*
 			- *Discrete* vs *Continuous*
-				- *Discrete:* fixes and finite number of actions and precepts in the environment (e.g. chess game).
+				- *Discrete:* fixes and *finite number of actions and precepts* in the environment (e.g. chess game).
 For simplicity a discrete environment is often assumed.
 				- *Continuous:* (e.g. taxi driving)
 			- *Episodic* vs *non-episodic*
 				- *Episode:* single *experience of the agent with* the *environment*.
 				- *Episodic:* *current agent decisions affect only the current episode*, not the future ones.
-No necessity to consider long-term consequences.
 				- *Non-episodic:* *agent decisions affect* the current a possible *future episodes*.
+Necessity to consider long-term consequences.
 - **Intelligent Agents**
 	- It is difficult to define intelligence itself.
 	- An *intelligent agent* is expected to show
 		- *Reactivity*: agent must maintain an *ongoing interaction* with the environment and respond on time to changes in it. (e.g. stimulus -> response rules)
 		- *Proactivity:* taking the initiative to achieve goals, agents are means to do things for us.
 		- *Social abilities:* ability to *interact* with other agents and possibly humans via:
 			- *Cooperation:* Achieve a *shared goal working together*.
-May be because an agent can achieve it alone or because cooperation leads to a *better result*.
+May be because an agent can't achieve it alone or because cooperation leads to a *better result*.
 			- *Coordination:* *management* of *interdependencies* between activities.
 			- *Negotiation:* reach *agreement* in matters of *common interest*.
 		- *Mobility:* in the environment
-		- *Learning:* *improve* over time.
+		- *Learning:* *improve performance* over time.
-		- *Rationality:* act to achieve its goals and not to preven them to happen.
+		- *Rationality:* act to achieve its goals and not to prevent them to happen.
 		- *Veracity:* not able to communicate false information.
 - **Abstract Architectures for Agents**
 	- Assume the environment (non-deterministic) may be in any of a finite set $E$ of discrete states: $$E=\{e,e',...\}$$